SpeakerOS/installer-gui/CONTRIBUTING.md

 get started.
 The guide is not exhaustive: most of it points to other documents that you will need.

-To contribute to Calamares, find it on a Free-Software friendly forge and participate over there.
+To contribute to Calamares, find it on the Free-Software friendly [codeberg forge](https://codeberg.org/Calamares) and participate over there.